 What we do

-The Gangmasters Licensing Authority works in partnership to protect vulnerable and exploited workers.
+The Gangmasters and Labour Abuse Authority works in partnership to protect vulnerable and exploited workers.

 We are a Non Departmental Public Body (NDPB) governed by an independent Board made up of a chair and six members, who were recruited for their respective knowledge, experience and skills.